Hereditary Fructose Intolerance

 Plain-Language Overview

-Hereditary Fructose Intolerance is a rare genetic condition that affects how the body processes a sugar called fructose.
-People with this condition lack a specific enzyme needed to break down fructose properly.
-When they eat foods containing fructose, it can cause symptoms like nausea, vomiting, and low blood sugar.
-Over time, eating fructose can also harm the liver and kidneys.
-This condition usually appears in infancy or early childhood when fructose-containing foods are introduced.
+Hereditary Fructose Intolerance is a rare genetic condition that affects how the body processes a type of sugar called fructose, which is found in many fruits, vegetables, and sweeteners.
+It primarily impacts the liver and kidneys, where the body normally breaks down fructose for energy.
+People with this condition lack an important enzyme needed to safely digest fructose, leading to a buildup of harmful substances in the body.
+This can cause symptoms like severe nausea, vomiting, and low blood sugar after eating foods containing fructose.
+Over time, it can damage the liver and kidneys if fructose continues to be consumed.
+The condition usually appears in infancy or early childhood when fructose-containing foods are introduced.
+Managing the condition involves avoiding foods with fructose to prevent serious health problems.

 Clinical Definition